DorelyMS/data-product-architecture/README.md

 ├── docs                  <- Space for Sphinx documentation │
 ├── notebooks             <- Jupyter notebooks.
+│   ├── eda               <- Previous analisis of data
 │
 ├── references            <- Data dictionaries, manuals, and all other explanatory materials.
 │